 We employ a panel data regression model that allows coefficients to vary over time.
 In particular, we model GDP per capita (in purchasing power parity, or PPP, terms) as a function of several economic factors with time-varying slope coefficients.
 The panel consists of 11 Central and Eastern European countries (Bulgaria, Czechia, Estonia, Croatia, Latvia, Lithuania, Hungary, Poland, Romania, Slovenia, and Slovakia), which have been observed annually from 1995 to 2024.

-A panel model with variable coefficients allows us to capture structural changes and the evolution of relationships over the period 1996–2024 \cite{Atak2023ET}.
-Such an approach is essential for the transition economies of the CEE region, which have undergone significant transformations, including accession to the European Union in the 2000s and the global financial crisis of 2008.
-Transformation events have potentially changed the nature of the impact of key factors on economic growth, making the use of models with time-dependent parameters particularly relevant.
+A panel model with variable coefficients allows us to capture structural changes and the evolution of relationships over the period 1996–2024 \citep{Atak2023ET}.
+Such an approach is essential for the transition economies of the CEE region, which have undergone significant transformations, including accession to the European Union in the 2000s and the 2008 global financial crisis.
+Transformation events may have altered the impact of key factors on economic growth, making models with time-dependent parameters particularly relevant.

-For the comparison of GDP dynamics among the CEE countries, we use a time-varying linear regression coefficient panel.
+For the comparison of GDP dynamics across CEE countries, we use a panel of time-varying linear regression coefficients.

 where $\Delta y_{i,t}$ represents GDP/pc annual change in country $i$, at year $t$, $\bm{x}_{i,t-1}$ is the vector of $d$ regressed variables, and the vector $\bm{\beta}_t=\{\beta_{t,1},...,\beta_{t,d}\}$ represents linear time-varying regression coefficients.
 The error process we denote as $\{e_{i,t}\}$.
 In this research, we will use seven regressed variables: X1 - GDP per capita in PPP, X2 - Price level index, X3 - Accumulated foreign direct investment, X4 - Trade, X5 - Accumulated gross capital formation, X6 - Central Government debt, and X7 - Private debt.
 The data description follows.
 This data we use to get matrix $\bm{x}$, for the eleven countries, 29 time steps $\{1995,....,2023\}$, and seven, $d=7$, economic growth financial components $Xj$.
-We use the same data of GDP per capita in PPP to calculate the matrix $\bm{\Delta y}$ for the 29 time intervals from 1995 to 2024 and the selected 11 countries.
+We use the same GDP per capita data in PPP to calculate the matrix $\bm{\Delta y}$ for the 29 time intervals from 1995 to 2024 and the selected 11 countries.

-We can calculate the time-varying regression coefficients $\beta_{t-1,j}$ and the vector $\bm{\alpha}_t$ common to all countries using panel least squares estimation.
+We can estimate the time-varying regression coefficients $\beta_{t-1,j}$ and the vector $\bm{\alpha}_t$ common across countries using panel least squares.
 These empirically defined regression parameters can be used to evaluate the regressed $\bm{\Delta y}$, error terms $\{e_{i,t}\}$, and the contribution of all components $Xj$ to the $\Delta y$ defined as $\Delta y_{i,t,j}$

 For a country $i$ and component $j$, we will plot the GDP component dynamics

 and the relative contribution of private debt to the GDP is defined as

 We use three different estimates of $\Delta y_{i,t}$ seeking to evaluate the accuracy of the modeling.
 Empirical one $\Delta y_{i,t}^e=x_{i,t,1}-x_{i,t-1,1}$, regressed one $\Delta y_{i,t}^r=\Delta y_{i,t}$ calculated from the Eq. \eqref{Eq:regression}, and full regressed $\Delta y_{i,t}^{fr}$, when we replace in calculation all empirical values of $x_{i,t-1,1}$ by the accumulated values of $\Delta y_{i,t}$ obtained in previous time steps of estimation.
 It is evident that the error term in Eq. \eqref{Eq:regression} can be expressed as $e_{i,t}=\Delta y_{i,t}^r-\Delta y_{i,t}^e$.
 The results of these three estimates we will illustrate as